-- Issues over disclosure of documents and having to ask the Tribunal to order specific information be disclosed
+- If there are issues over the disclosure of documents or having to ask the Tribunal to order specific information be disclosed.

-- The number of witnesses and statements that need to be prepared and read
+- The number of witnesses and their statements that should be prepared and read.

-Disbursements are costs related to your matter that are payable to third parties, such as medical report fees and fees paid to present your case to the Tribunal at a hearing for a barrister or representative.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+Disbursements are the amount of money or fees related to your claim, such as medical report fees and fees paid so you can present your case to the Tribunal at a hearing for a barrister or representative.
+We will manage the payment of the disbursements for your convenience.

 Advocacy fees are paid to counsel or advocates and they normally charge a higher first day rate to include preparation depending on the time estimate for the case.
 This is called a brief fee and the more days a case is listed for the more this will be as the level of preparation will be higher.
 Brief fees estimated between £1,500 (plus VAT) to £2,250 (plus VAT) per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
 In addition to the brief fee a lower daily rate is charged for the second and any further days of hearing.
 This is called a refresher.
 A refresher is estimated at between £750 plus VAT to £1,000 plus VAT per day.

 You may be required to present medical evidence in some instances.
 Doctors usually ask payment for copies of your medical notes and report, which can be anywhere between £40 and £250.
 Costs can increase considerably if you need expert evidence from a medical specialist, such as when you need to prove that you are disabled during a disability case, or you need to show the emotional damage you incurred during a discrimination case.